 The East Durham National Register Historic District, just a few blocks east of Downtown, is an ideally located neighborhood providing an excellent mix of quality historic homes that are affordable for working families and first-time homeowners.
-But the neighborhood has been plagued with absentee landlords and years of disinvestment, resulting in poorly maintained and vacant buildings and wanton demolitions that have fractured the community’s cohesiveness.
+For years, the neighborhood was plagued with absentee landlords and disinvestment, resulting in poorly maintained and vacant buildings and wanton demolitions that fractured the community’s cohesiveness.
 Existing homeowners have seen property values fall and crime rates rise.

 Over the last decade, Preservation North Carolina and Preservation Durham have been working with East Durham residents and community advocates to encourage neighborhood revitalization through the renovation of its vacant historic buildings.
 Project RED (Revitalize East Durham) is a collaborative effort to rebuild a safe, attractive, economically sustainable neighborhood that is both racially and economically diverse.

 By preserving and rehabilitating the neighborhood’s wealth of early-20th-century homes, we are working to increase homeowner-occupants, encourage public and private investments in amenities and infrastructure, and bring back pride in the community.
 Preservation NC is renovating and selling vacant historic houses and encouraging the private construction of new houses on vacant lots.
 Our renovated houses are affordable for service workers, public employees, and first-time homeowners – especially in when compared to prices elsewhere in the booming downtown Durham market.